ChenOst/chenostrovski_card_database_exc_v1_2_readme/README.md

 ## Unit Tests

 I have added several unit tests which cover basic functionality at `Assets/Tests`.
-It was fun to see them pass :laughing:
+It was fun to see them pass. :laughing: